dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 ## Homework before the meeting

-1. Complete [following template](species_summary_template.csv) and using the data from your "flagship" survey (e.g. July for Maritimes, August for Quebec, September for Gulf).
+1. Complete the [following template](species_summary_template.csv) and using the data from your "flagship" survey (e.g. July for Maritimes, August for Quebec, September for Gulf).
 Please submit this table by Friday, December 9, 2022.
 The csv can either be emailed to [daniel.ricard@dfo-mpo.gc.ca](mailto://daniel.ricard@dfo-mpo.gc.ca) or can be committed to this repository.
 The column called
 `count_of_occurrences_in_db` should contain a total count of catches for the given species in your regional database.
 In other words, "considering the